Josh-Tracy/Ansible-Guacamole-Container-Deployment/README.md

 # Ansible-Guacamole-Container-Deployment
 Ansible Playbooks to Deploy Guacamole Containers

+## Status Of Playbooks on Different Operating Systems

+* RHEL 8 - 100% working
+* RHEL 7 - 100% Working
+* Ubuntu - Work in Progress

 ## Prerequisites

 * (Optional) If you're on a RHEL8 system with no subscription to a repo with Ansible, install the CENTos repo using the following command: yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm